-St Petersburg movie theaters have become less formal and more fashionable over the past decade.
+Many of the St Petersburg movie theaters have become less formal and more fashionable over the past decade.
+If you fancy watching a movie learn where to go with our tips!

 Am I right?

-If you are keen to get a flavor of the city by watching a Russian movie, and you agree with me, here's a list of 3 Great Movie Theaters centrally located that you should not miss during your visit to St Petersburg.
+If you are keen to get a flavor of the imperial city by watching a Russian movie, and you agree with me, below you can find a list of 3 Great Movie Theaters located in the famous Nevsky Prospekt, the central part of the city.

 Address: Ul.
 Karavannaya, 12 | St Petersburg 191011, Russia | Phone: +7 812 314-56-14